 - Hiking boots.
 Please use waterproof high-top hiking boots which provide ankle support.

 - Small backpack.

 - Lunch for the day.
 One or two sandwiches and your favourite snacks.

 How difficult is the hike?

 The hike is approximately 8km and we hike over rough terrain with no trails.
 We start at approximately 300m and the highest point is approximately 600m, so we gain around 300m in elevation.
-There is one steep section which we descend on the side of the pass.
-It is very short our guides will be there to help every step of the way!
+There is one steep section which we descend to the other side of the pass.
+It is very short and our guides will be there to help every step of the way!

 If you are an active hiker then you will have no trouble on this hike.